Implementing Strategies¶

 class SotaStrategy(Strategy):

-def configure_fit(self, rnd, weights, client_manager):
+def initialize_parameters(self, client_manager):

 # Your implementation here